roybailey/neo4k/README.md

 ## Developers Guide

-You will need to install an instance of Neo4j and run a graph database instance configured on `7987` for the tests to work.
+Neo4jService adaptor is intended to standardise across Bolt and Embedded drivers and therefore the project needs an instance of Neo4j to be running on a specific port.
-This is so all the capabilities can be tested against both embedded and bolt driver versions.
+This is so all the capabilities can be tested against both embedded and bolt instances.

 * An instance of Neo4j Graph Database (check for compatible version used in project)
-* The Neo4j Graph Database to be available on port `7987`
+* The Neo4j Graph Database to be available on port `7987` (open `neo4j.properties` or 'Manage' > 'Settings')
 * The h2 database jar installed in the plugins folder

 > Warning : Database will be cleared with every test, hence the project does not use the default port